Skip to main content

 Physical therapy can not only help you stay in good health physically, but can also help you manage symptoms of pain from IBD.
 Additionally, pelvic floor therapy can help you better coordinate your pelvic floor muscles to create healthier bathroom habits.

-As mentioned earlier, those with inflammatory bowel disease may experience fatigue, abdominal pain, discomfort, and joint pain.
-Physical therapy can lessen your symptoms by improving your overall strength, posture, flexibility, and mobility.
+As mentioned earlier, those with IBD may experience fatigue, abdominal pain, discomfort, and joint pain.
+Physical therapy can lessen your symptoms by helping improve your overall strength, posture, flexibility, and mobility.

 This can be achieved through personalized exercises and activities, manual therapy, and many other treatment options.
-These treatments can also help improve energy levels, reduce fatigue, and improve your body’s overall health.
+These treatment options can also help improve energy levels, reduce fatigue, and improve your body’s overall health.

 Another important reason to consider pelvic floor physical therapy is that pelvic floor dysfunction is common in those with IBD.
 Addressing pelvic floor dysfunction can help address irregular or difficult bowel movements, constipation, or incontinence.

-Symptoms of inflammatory bowel disease can range from person to person, but physical therapy is a great way to manage symptoms better and support a healthy lifestyle.
+Symptoms of IBD can range from person to person, but physical therapy is a great way to manage symptoms better and support a healthy lifestyle.
 Some treatments we utilize at Hive Therapy and Wellness to support patients with IBD include:

 • Neuromuscular re-ed